vmorilla/sunset_reflections_clock/README.md

 The sun and the moon appear in the reflection depending on the time and day.
 I've chosen to paint them using unrealistic big proportions for a more artistic effect, but their positions are indeed computed according to their real locations in real time at the place where the pictures were taken.
 This is done with the help of [flutter_suncalc](https://pub.dev/packages/flutter_suncalc).
 The [celestial coordinates](https://en.wikipedia.org/wiki/Celestial_coordinate_system) are then mapped to the picture provided a reference line of the horizon, the azimuth and the east and west of the [ecliptic](https://en.wikipedia.org/wiki/Ecliptic).
 This information is included in a json asset file (see [desc.json](sunset_reflections_clock/assets/sights/san_nicolas/desc.json)) in order to include other pictures in the future.

-I did not consider the possibility of using the geo-position of the clock itself, since it seems that Lenovo Smart Clock does not have a GPS included and network calls were not allowed according to contest rules.
+I did not consider the possibility of using the geo-position of the clock itself, since it seems that Lenovo Smart Clocks do not have a GPS and network calls were not allowed according to contest rules.

 ![a full moon](docs/full_moon.png)

 The phase of the moon is computed and displayed as well.
-This is again possible thanks to [flutter_suncalc](https://pub.dev/packages/flutter_suncalc), a port of [suncalc](https://github.com/mourner/suncalc) to Dart:
+This is again possible thanks to [flutter_suncalc](https://pub.dev/packages/flutter_suncalc), a port of [suncalc](https://github.com/mourner/suncalc) to Dart.

 ![a sunrise](docs/sunrise.png)
 ![a crescent moon](docs/crescent_moon.png)

-I have included a **test mode** that splits the screen into two columns and enables going back and forth in time using swipe gestures. _This feature has been included merely to show the operation of the clock.
-I'm aware is not be considered in the evaluation of the work presented._ To use it, just modify the value of the boolean constant `testMode` in [lib/main.dart](sunset_reflections_clock/lib/main.dart).
+I have included a **test mode** that splits the screen into two parts showing the clock and the sight, and enables going back and forth in time using swipe gestures. _This feature has been included merely to show the operation of the clock.
+I'm aware it is something not to be considered in the evaluation of the work presented._ To use it, just modify the value of the boolean constant `testMode` in [lib/main.dart](sunset_reflections_clock/lib/main.dart).

-In addition to this, the class [ChangeNotifierProvider](sunset_reflections_clock/lib/time_notifier.dart), which takes care of notifying widgets of time changes, includes an optional parameter to make time run faster.
+The class [ChangeNotifierProvider](sunset_reflections_clock/lib/time_notifier.dart), which takes care of notifying widgets of time changes, includes an optional parameter to make time run faster.
 During the tests I used to have the time running 1 minute every other second.
-For this, just change the value of the constant `timesFaster` in the file (libs/main.dart).
+For this, just change the value of the constant `timesFaster` (for instance, to 30) in the file (libs/main.dart).

 ### The sky and the city lights